 For your first trip, I highly recommend traveling to a country that has a high tourism industry.

-Visiting a country with a high tourism industry means that you are going to stand out less.
-It's also extremely helpful to know that the structure for buses, tours, hostels and everything else a solo traveler needs is already set in place.
-Plus, there will be other travelers to meet!
-It's always reassuring to know that traveling solo can be a social experience, and that you can make friends while traveling alone.
+That also means you are going to stand out less.
+And the structure for buses, tours, hostels and everything else a solo traveler needs is already set in place.

 Ultimately, it's always up to you decide what kind of travel experience you are looking for and the type of trip that's right for you.
 If you decide to visit a country off-the-touristic-grid, you should know that getting around will likely be more difficult, and you might be one of a few foreigners the local people have seen in their lives!
 Traveling to countries with less tourism can be more challenging, but no less rewarding.